lhaeussler/seat-planner-wiki/Getting-Started/Database-and-Doctrine/Database-Entities-and-Annotations.md

 ```
 You can now find the new ontroller in your src/controller directory.
 Please consider creating a new folder `/graphqlcontroller` or `/graphql/controller` an moving your newly created Controller there to prevent issues.
 Once everthing is moved properly you can start putting in your Queries and Mutations.

+### Doctrine Queries
 To get started we can write our first Query

 >In GraphQLite, GraphQL queries are created by writing methods in controller classes.
+Queries are basically used to print or write out values.
+They cannot change any Objects ins your database.
 Those classes must be in the controllers namespaces which has been defined when you configured >GraphQLite.
 For instance, in Symfony, the controllers namespace is App\Controller by default.

 ```php